YourRoots by Genomelink

 Children(s): Rebecca Sullivan

-Elizabeth E Cooper was born in 1752 in schenectady albany county, New York County, New York, USA, the child of Abram Coeper and Catarina Oostrande.
-Elizabeth E Cooper married John Sullivan, and had children including Rebecca Carlile Sullivan.
-Elizabeth E Cooper passed away in 1789 in Duanesburg, Schenectady, New York, USA.
+In 1752, Elizabeth E Cooper entered the world in schenectady albany county, New York County, New York, USA, born to Abram Coeper And Catarina Oostrande.
+Elizabeth E Cooper married John Sullivan, and had children including Rebecca Carlisle Sullivan.
+Elizabeth E Cooper passed away in 1789 in Duanesburg, Schenectady County, New York, United States of America.

 Find more search results for Elizabeth Cooper